himsx/git-assignment/tutorials.md

 Niharika Sharma: I really like the course it helped me teach a lot of things in git.
 Thank you for providing this task to to enhance the skill in GIT

+Abiket Srivastava: It was a great insight to delve into the new learning related to GIT.